hydrohs/hardwaredb/README.md

 Django application for tracking classic hardware and systems

 # Installation
-You can run it natively or with Docker
+You can run it natively or with Docker, first:
-First:

     git clone https://github.com/hydrohs/hardwaredb.git --recurse-submodules